Learn Note Value (Duration): Whole Note, Half Note, Quarter Note and More

 A duplet is essentially the reverse of a triplet — a binary division within a ternary context.

-Music Notes in Space HN
+Music Notes in Space HN: Learn Note Value the Fun Way

 A free video game to learn note values the fun way.
 Music Notes In Space HN makes it easy to learn and remember what shape of music note corresponds to what relative value as well as the ratio of any note value to any other.